Zimtsterne, ‘cinnamon stars’, are traditional German Christmas cookies made from ground almonds (almond meal), eggs whites, sugar and cinnamon.

 - Sprinkle the work surface with icing sugar - or roll between two sheets greaseproof paper - and roll out the dough to 1 cm thick.
 Cut out stars with 3 inch/7cm cutter.

-- Place stars on baking trays and spread with ¼ - ½ tsp of the egg white mix - either with a brush or use the back of a teaspoon.
+- Place stars on baking trays and spread with ¼ - ½ tsp of the egg white mix - either use a pastry brush or the back of a teaspoon.

-- Bake 15 minutes.
+- Bake for 15 minutes.
 They will feel soft to the touch.

 - Remove on the baking paper to a wire rack to cool completely.

-- Will last 2-3 weeks in airtight container, and they do freeze.
+- Will last 2 weeks in airtight container.